zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-12.md

 This is English as a Second Language Podcast episod e 1,181.
 I’m your host, Dr. Jeff McQuillan, coming to you from the Center for E ducational Development in beautiful Los Angeles, California.

 Visit our website at ESLPod.com.
 Take a look at our  ESL Podcast Store with additional courses in Business and Daily English.
-Y ou can also like us on Facebook.
+You can also like us on Facebook.
 Go to facebook.com/eslpod.
 And why not fo llow us on Twitter at @eslpod.

 This episode is a dialogue between Eileen and Dex a bout someone who was popular a long time ago who wants to be popular aga in.
 Let’s get started.